The Right Time: How To Know When To Say "I Love You"

 Talk to friends and family members

-Consider talking to friends and family about your feelings as well.
+Consider talking to friends and family about your feelings to see if they can help you decide when to say ‘I love you” to your partner.
 They may be able to provide insights you hadn’t considered.
 For example, if they know that you’re still getting over a prior relationship, they might point out that your vulnerability could be affecting your feelings.
 Or, they may feel that your partner is a great fit and that it’s the right time to tell them “I love you.”

 Take time for reflection